You may apply for Canada Pensions Plan benefits as early as age 60 or as late as 70, or at any age in between. What happens in each case?

 If you are still fully employed at age 60 and you can deposit your $753 into an investment account and not touch it until you retire, you might think you are ahead, but two questions: a) can you really invest it and leave it alone until you retire, and b) will $753 a month be enough after you retire?
 If you wait, it will be a full $1,175 per month starting at age 65 (indexed) for the rest of your life.

 And if you continue to work until age 70 (as many folks do today) and wait until then to apply, you will have $1,670 (indexed) for the rest of your life -- more than twice the amount at age 60.
 The point is that if you're still working, you shouldn't need your pension yet, and if you apply sooner, there's a chance you'll spend it all and retire with less.
 Let it accumulate until you do retire.
-You'll need it more then.
+That's what pensions are supposed to be for.
+And you'll need it more then than now.

 Looking ahead: when you are 82, how much would you rather have coming in each month, $753, $1,175 or $1,670?
 Which would you rather leave your spouse 50% of on your death (ask your spouse this question)?